 The story goes, that the children took the pot home to their parents and a part of it was distributed among the villagers.
 Sadly, around 300 gold coins were melted before the Bharatpur state police arrived on the scene and took possession of the surviving 1821 coins.
 The villagers were made to pay a penalty of Rs 12,680 for melting the coins without permission.

-This is not the only Gupta coin hoard found, there have been around 17 such discoveries in last 200 years.
+This is not the only Gupta coin hoard found, there have been around 17 such discoveries in the last 200 years.
 Most of the discoveries have been in Bengal, UP and Bihar.
-In fact the latest one was discovered just 5 years back, in 2013, during a highway construction in Murshidabad, West Bengal.
-The Bayana hoard however remains the most significant.
+In fact, the latest one was discovered just 5 years back, in 2013, during a highway construction in Murshidabad, West Bengal.
+The Bayana hoard, however, remains the most significant.
 They are a window into the grandeur of the Gupta’s, great patrons of the arts, under whom a large part of India saw a ‘golden age’.

 Towards the end of Kumaragupta’s reign, there were setbacks.
-The Hunas were conducting raids into the kingdom and over the next 2 decades the Gupta kings were busy warding off this threat.
+The Hunas were conducting raids into the kingdom and over the next two decades, the Gupta kings were busy warding off this threat.
 While Skandagupta (455-467 CE) managed to defeat the Hunas, by the time he succeeded, the vast Gupta empire had begun to crumble.
-By the time of Budhagupta (496-500 CE), the western part of the empire was lost; after him the Guptas remained confined to Bihar, Bengal and some parts of Odisha.
+By the time of Budhagupta (496-500 CE), the western part of the empire was lost; after him, the Guptas remained confined to Bihar, Bengal and some parts of Odisha.
 Ultimately fading into oblivion.

 Given the significance of the Guptas in Indian history, the discovery and recovery of the large Bayana Gupta Hoard, was the most sensational numismatics discovery of the time.
 It is still spoken of, in wonder.